A lot or a little?

 What parents need to know

-Parents need to know that this space-set series isn't an unrealistic soap opera.
+Parents need to know that this Battlestar Galactica isn't an unrealistic, space-set soap opera.
 Despite the show's sci-fi premise, the characters react in very human ways to the constant pressure of being on the run and fighting for the survival of the species.
 With little to lose, people live, love, and fight as if every day is their last -- and since it often is, the emotions can be very honest and very raw.
 Because of the adult themes and the frequency of both violence (including torture) and drinking (a couple of characters appear to be alcoholics), this series falls into the "older kid" sci-fi camp.

 What's the story?

 BATTLESTAR GALACTICA starts with the notion that an offshoot of humanity has developed its own culture on the far side of the galaxy.
 Their technological accomplishments prove to be their undoing when the Cylons, a line of self-aware robots, decide that people are inherently flawed and should be eradicated for the good of the universe.
 The series begins with a deadly sneak-attack that almost accomplishes this, and the remaining humans flee their home world in anything that can fly.
 Other than the basic concept and several characters' names, this thought-provoking drama has little in common with the campy sci-fi series from the 1970s that shares its title.
 The original was light on realism and made the survivors' fight for survival seem like a party in space; the remake is more believable, showcasing the survivors' efforts to maintain their composure while running short of food, water, fuel, and hope.